CollinHeist/TitleCardMaker/docs/getting_started/import_settings.md

     ??? question "What settings are not imported?
 Why?"

-        There are [a lot]() of changes between TCM v1 and v2 - because of this, some settings are no longer applicable, and as such are not imported.
+        There are [a lot](...) of changes between TCM v1 and v2 - because of this, some settings are no longer applicable, and as such are not imported.
         These are:

         The list of Series YAML files (`options`, `series`)

         :   TitleCardMaker no longer reads YAML files for lists of Series to create Title Cards for.
-However, these files _can_ be [imported]().
+However, these files _can_ be imported.

         Execution mode (`options`, `execution_mode`)

-        :   TitleCardMaker now executes all primary tasks on separate, [schedulable](), intervals.
-The concept of the two different execution modes is no longer applicable.
+        :   TitleCardMaker now executes all primary tasks on separate, [schedulable](../user_guide/scheduler.md), intervals.
+The concept of
+            the two different execution modes is no longer applicable.

         Font validation (`options`, `validate_fonts`)

         :   This feature was hardly ever _disabled_, as there is very little reason to do so.
 Font validation is always enabled.

-        Language codes (`options`, `language_codes`)

-        :   Language codes are now interpreted directly from a Series' or Episode's episode text format, and do not need to be globally enabled.

         Various Sync options